 Reducing inequalities through hiring can also occur by creating a workplace culture that promotes DEI.
 One way to do this is by including DEI competencies as part of the hiring process.
 Questions that relate to competencies, commitment and experiences in upholding DEI are often asked for roles explicitly related to DEI.
 However, municipalities and organizations more generally can benefit from asking interview questions related to diversity, equity, and inclusion to all potential employees regardless of their role.
 When asking DEI questions, municipalities should ensure that questions align with the guidelines of the Ontario Human Rights Code so to create DEI questions that are applicable to all positions in the way that they are worded.
 This practice can be effective by aspiring to make sure every employee is knowledgeable of and committed to upholding DEI, and contributing to a barrier-free work culture.
-Municipalities such as Guelph have advocated for this practice in their own organizations to create and maintain an inclusive organizational culture.
+Municipalities such as Guelph have advocated for this practice in their own organizations to create and maintain an inclusive organizational culture.32 your preferred pronouns, and asking the candidate what pronoun and what name they prefer to use.

 Another way to create an inclusive culture is not to make gender assumptions about candidates.
-Instead, it is recommended to begin the interview by introducing yourself using your preferred pronouns, and asking the candidate what pronoun and what name they prefer to use.
+Instead, it is recommended to begin the interview by introducing yourself using

-&lt;sup>32 City of Guelph.
+32 City of Guelph.
 (2019).
 City of Guelph Employee Diversity and Inclusion Plan. https://guelph.ca/plans-and-strategies/diversity-strategy/